Project X CODE

 Teaching Assistant, Belmont Primary School, Bexley.

 Training by an accredited ECC Trainer enables teaching assistants to adapt sessions to meet children’s needs and develops their reading subject knowledge and pedagogy, not just for Project X CODE but for all their work in school.
-They can move on to further accredited academic study.

 Training for teachers enables them to support, manage and evaluate Project X CODE and embed it in an overall strategy to tackle underachievement in reading.